maniospas/Blombly/docs/material/minimization.md

 ## Definition cache

-To further minimize the procuded code, another inference engine identifies duplicate code blocks and creates shared definitions among them.
+To further minimize the produced code, another inference engine identifies duplicate code blocks and creates shared definitions among them.
 These are loaded at the beginning of programs in a symbol cache and can be retrieved by scopes without having to go through chains of parent scopes.
 This retrieval is even faster than normal because there is no